But he answered and said, I am not sent but unto the lost sheep of the house of Israel.

 they continue to stay

-they might fall apart
+they might be disintegrated

 And Jesus saith unto them, How many loaves have ye?
 And they said, Seven, and a few little fishes.